ChartsCSS/ChartsCSS.org/src/components/spacing.md

 # Spacing

-Spacing refers to the space between the data items and between the datasets.
+Spacing refers to the space between the data items and the datasets.

 ## Add Data Spacing